 As with all kitchen island ideas, you should consider your overall color palette.
 In this space by SV Design, the two-tier design mirrors the calming light gray and white hues seen throughout.

 If your kitchen island idea doesn't include storage, it should.
 It's a bonus opportunity to stash away all of your beloved culinary must-haves that don't fit anywhere else, as proven by this two-tier design by Bria Hammel Interiors as showcased on HomeBunch.

 6. Make it luxe.

-Just because a two-tier kitchen island is functional doesn't mean it can't be elegant.
-To create a luxe look, we suggest mixing a gorgeous espresso wood base with a marble countertop, a combination we can't get enough of in this culinary space showcased by Urban Electric Co., featuring a pair of its jar pendants.
+Just because a two-tier kitchen island has tons of functionality, that doesn't mean it can't be elegant.
+To create a luxe look, we suggest mixing a gorgeous espresso wood base with a marble countertop.
+It's a combination employed in this culinary space, showcased by Urban Electric Co., and we just can't get enough.
+Complete the look with a pair of bell jar pendants and upholstered barstools.